BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Valereng/README.md

 Why It Works: People remember visual instructions better than written explanations.

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
+##Flowcharts – Best for Processes & Workflows

+Use when: Explaining a step-by-step process, decision-making paths, or system workflows.

+Example: A flowchart showing how a user request moves through a web server.

+2. Diagrams – Best for System Architecture & Structures

+Use when: Showing the relationships between components in a system.

+Example: A network diagram illustrating how devices connect to a server.

+3. Infographics – Best for Summarizing Data & Concepts

+Use when: Presenting key statistics, comparisons, or simplified explanations.

+Example: A cybersecurity infographic showing common hacking methods.

+4. Charts & Graphs – Best for Data & Trends

+Use when: Displaying numerical data, trends over time, or comparisons.

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
 ## 10. What are some best practices for creating effective headings and subheadings?
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?